 PORTABLE PHONE CHARGER

-Google Maps and Instagram are going to kills your phone battery so pack a portable battery.
+Google Maps and Instagram will kill your phone battery so pack a portable battery.
 I use Anker PowerCore 10000 because it’s tiny and affordable.

 TABLET OR LAPTOP

-I kind of hate traveling with a laptop but I’m a big fan of traveling with my iPad.
+I hate traveling with a laptop but I’m a big fan of traveling with my iPad.

 SMARTPHONE

 Smartphones have changed travel forever — especially since there are many awesome apps.
-Here’s a guide to the best travel apps if you want to know what we use on the road.
+Here’s a guide to the best travel apps if you want to know what I use on the road.

 Curious about data plans and using your phone abroad?
 Check out our guide to using Data Plans and Smartphone Phones Abroad